Woodmore, Maryland: History

 The first colonial owner of the Woodmore site was Thomas Spriggs, who in 1698 acquired 500 acre of what was then known as the forest of Prince George's County in the Crown Colony of Maryland.

 The first house in the area was a two-story brick house named Pleasant Prospect (still standing at 12806 Woodmore Road)., built c.
 1798 by Dr. Isaac Ducket, the husband of Spriggs' granddaughter.
 He also doubled the size of the estate to over 1,000 acres.

 Pleasant Prospect was inherited by Ducket's son-in-law, John Contee, and then by his son, also John Contee, who became indebted and sold the estate to the Bowies, then the Washington D.C. lumber magnates the Walkers.
 Although the Walker family sold the house in 1982, Walker descendants also continued to own land and farm on the south side of Woodmore Road, part of which farmland was sold to create Woodmore Meadows.

+Much of the land in Woodmore prior to the 1980s was owned by various farming families, the most prominent of which being the Walker family and the Shatenstein family, the latter of which owned large tracts of land along the northern and southern boundaries of Woodmore Road.

-In 1981 the Country Club at Woodmore was redesigned and the gated community planned, a process which took 15 years as the seven area homeowner associations eventually merged.
+In 1977 a portion of the Shatenstein property located along the northern boundary of Woodmore Road, was purchased by the County to replace the former Prince George's Golf and Country Club, formerly located in Cheverly.
+The Country Club at Woodmore was designed and the gated community planned through a joint venture between the County and GolfAmerica, a process which took 15 years as the seven area homeowner associations eventually merged.
+In 1995, the residue of the Shatenstein estate on the southern boundary was sold to Winchester Homes, who developed the Woodmore South community.
 In 2010 the U.S. Census Bureau redefined northern parts of the Woodmore CDP as the new Fairwood CDP.